scoopex/puppet-kitchen_template/README.md

 Overview
 --------

-This project based on https://github.com/scoopex/puppet-kitchen_template
+This project is based/located on https://github.com/scoopex/puppet-kitchen_template

 This puppet project template provides the following aspects:

   * puppet template with demo code which installs a lighthttpd
-  * convenient development environment which downloads and creates a ubuntu xenial image in a virtualbox environment
+  * convenient development environment
+    * which downloads and creates a ubuntu xenial image in a virtualbox environment
+    * basic installation of puppet 4 client
+    * automatic installation of puppet modules specified in the "Puppetfile"
   * serverspec tests are executed in the environment

 Installation of the test environment